-- Some good ways to look for a flat: - Trade Me has lots of flat listings

-- Property management companies (although you may have to pay a fee to use these services) - Friends or on Facebook - Notices on boards in cafes and libraries or university accommodation services - Things to look out for when entering a tenancy: - Smoke detectors?
+- Some good ways to look for a flat: - Trade Me has lots of flat listings - Property management companies (although you may have to pay a fee to use these services) - Friends or on Facebook - Notices on boards in cafes and libraries or university accommodation services - Things to look out for when entering a tenancy: - Smoke detectors?
 Landlords are legally required to have smoke detectors installed in the flat - Insulated?
-Insulation will be compulsory in all rental homes from July 2019 - Affordable?
-Check whether it is over market rent to make sure it is value for money - Location?
+Insulation is generally compulsory in rental homes - Affordable?
+Check how your rent compares to similarsized flats in the area to make sure it is value for money

+- Location?
 Weigh up the cost of rent versus the cost of travel: you may spend more on transport if the flat is far away - Earthquake prone?
 The building may have been yellow stickered if it is less than 34% of the new building standard - Lifestyle?
 Consider neighbours, other sources of ongoing noise and your space requirements - Appliances?
 Know what other items come with the flat (buying or renting whiteware can be a hidden cost) - Secure?
 Check that all the doors and windows lock - Pets allowed? - Parking availability?
-In some areas parking can be hard to find - How many tenants can share the flat?
+In some areas parking can be hard to find

+- How many tenants can share the flat?
 Is there a different rent for couples? - Sun / afternoon sun?
 Flats without sun can be damper, colder and darker - View the flat on a wet day during the day: you get to see how damp, cold, dark and leaky the flat might be and ask the current tenants what the flat is like and if it has any problems. - You can have a look at www.tenancytribunal.govt.nz to find out if there have been any problems with a landlord.